allegheny-college-cmpsc-100-fall-2023/course-materials/lecture-content/feedback-response.md

-# Thank you for fillout the course feedback survey!
+# Thank you for filling out the course feedback survey!

 ## Your feedback means a lot, and I am responding with the following actions